Jacob L. Devers: France and Germany 1944–1945

 Operation Dragoon was a crushing success.
 In a few short weeks, the French and American forces drove the Germans from southeastern France and captured major ports, including Marseille, on 28 August.
 On 15 September 1944, the 6th Army Group became operational and assumed control of Patch's Seventh Army and General Jean de Lattre de Tassigny's French First Army, as it became on 19 September.
 The French First Army was the largest French force that was ever amassed under a foreign military leader.
 Eisenhower's SHAEF assumed operational control of the 6th Army Group although Devers retained his own logistical system via the Mediterranean.
-The campaign was not without cost, and concurrent combat in Normandy and Italy created a shortage of replacements, especially infantry, which left VI Corps about 5,200 men short.
+The campaign was not without cost, and concurrent combat in Normandy and in Italy created a shortage of replacements, especially infantry, which left VI Corps about 5,200 men short.

 Devers remained in command of NATOUSA and so he sent Clark a message on 19 October suggesting for units to be rested to keep casualties down.
 Devers had written to McNair on 4 February 1944 and noted that when divisions were left in the line for more than 30 to 40 days, fatigue, carelessness, and exposure resulted in increased casualty and sickness rates.
-Clark replied that "your radio indicates a lack of appreciation of our tactical situation, the terrain, enemy resistance, and my mission."
-Devers noted in his diary that Clark's response "shows quite well his lack of judgment and tact and indicate definitely that he is not a team player," and he recommended to Marshall that Eaker, not Clark, be his successor in the Mediterranean.
+Clark replied that "your radio indicates a lack of appreciation of our tactical situation, the terrain, enemy resistance, and my mission".

+Devers noted in his diary that Clark's response "shows quite well his lack of judgment and tact and indicate definitely that he is not a team player", and he recommended to Marshall that Eaker, not Clark, be his successor in the Mediterranean.
 Marshall chose Lieutenant General Joseph T. McNarney on 22 October.